ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The Leader MUST authenticate its requests to the Helper using a scheme that meets the requirements in {{request-authentication}}.

-The Helper responds with HTTP status 202 Accepted.
-If the response has a media type of "application/dap-aggregation-job-resp" with a body containing an `AggregationJobResp`, the Leader proceeds onward (see
-{{aggregation-helper-continuation}}).
-Otherwise, if the response has no media type and body, the Leader polls the aggregation job by sending GET requests to `{helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step={step}` where `step` is the `step` field of the `AggregationJobContinueReq`.
-If the job is not ready, the Helper responds to the GET request with HTTP status 202 Accepted with no media type and body.
-The Helper's response SHOULD include a Retry-After header field to suggest a polling interval to the Leader.
-Otherwise, if the job is ready, the Helper responds with HTTP status 200 OK with media type "application/dap-aggregation-job-resp" and a body containing an `AggregationJobResp`.
+The Helper responds with HTTP status 202 Accepted with a body containing an `AggregationJobResp` (see {{aggregation-helper-init}}).
+If the `status` field is `finished`, the Leader proceeds onward.
+Otherwise, if the `status` field is `processing`, the Leader polls the aggregation job by sending GET requests to the URI indicated in the Location header field, until the `status` is `finished`.
+The Helper's response when processing SHOULD include a Retry-After header to suggest a polling interval to the Leader.

 The response's `prepare_resps` MUST include exactly the same report IDs in the same order as the Leader's `AggregationJobContinueReq`.
 Otherwise, the Leader